wzding/SDC_nanodegree/CarND-MPC-Project/README.md

 ## Preprocessing Waypoints

 The waypoints are preprocessed by transforming them to the vehicle's perspective.
-This simplifies the process to fit a polynomial to the waypoints because the vehicle's x and y coordinates are now at the origin (0, 0) and the orientation angle is also zero.
+This simplifies the process to fit a polynomial to the waypoints (MPC.cpp line 106-107) because the vehicle's x and y coordinates are now at the origin (0, 0) and the orientation angle is also zero.

 ```
 for (int i = 0; i < ptsx.size(); i++) {